Juniper Journey explores gin at Worship Street Whistling Shop

 Stephenson is clearly very knowledgeable but rather than making the history and science lessons seem dry, he delivers his explanations with enthusiasm and clarity.
 The Juniper Journey is a singular and informative experience.
 It is also immensely fun, even before the gin has had a chance to kick in.

-Juniper Journey is on at the Worship Street Whistling Shop until 3rd December 2013.
+Juniper Journey is at the Worship Street Whistling Shop until 3rd December 2013.
 Tickets are available exclusively from the YPlan app.

 For further information about the Worship Street Whistling Shop, 63 Worship Street, London EC2A 2DU, call 020 7247 0015 or visit here.